 What are the ideal environmental conditions for applying concrete sealers?

 The ideal conditions for applying concrete sealers are on a dry surface for proper penetration and/ or adhesion.
 A surface that is wet or has moisture in it can compromise application of the sealer.
 With topical sealers, moisture can result in poor adhesion and cause "blushing" which is a whitening of the sealer.
 With penetrating sealers, moisture can block a penetrating sealer from fully penetrating into the surface.
-If a penetrating sealer does not achieve full absorption and is left on the surface and not dispersed, this could result in a white residue on the surface.
-It is also recommended that sealers not be applied in extreme temperatures, generally not below 40F or above 100F for penetrating sealers and not below 50F or above 85F for topical sealers.
+If a penetrating sealer does not achieve full absorption and is left on the surface and not dispersed, this could result in a white residue, darkening, or discoloration on the surface.
+It is also recommended that sealers not be applied in extreme temperatures, generally not below 40F or above 95F for penetrating sealers and not below 50F or above 85F for topical sealers.
 Please consult product label and technical data sheet for specific details on the product you are considering.